- General Information About the Processing of Personal Data

 Your payment data will not be required or processed until a payment is due to be made to you.

-(2) As stated in our General Terms and Conditions, we instruct so-called contract lawyers to enforce claims if our extrajudicial enforcement of the claim is not successful (“Assignment processs”).
+(2) As stated in our terms and conditions, we instruct so-called contract lawyers to enforce claims if our extrajudicial enforcement of the claim is not successful (“Assignment processs”).
 Alternatively, you commission the contact lawyers directly (“Power of Attorney process”).
 In both cases, we will transfer all case related data to our contract lawyer to enable them to enforce the claim.
 In future, we will exchange information with the contract lawyer so that we can keep you informed at all times and continue to process your case (e.g. in event of paying out compensation to you).

 (3) The legal basis is the existing contractual relationship (Art.
 6 para.
 1 sentence 1 lit. b.
 GDPR).
 We delete the data arising in this context after the storage is no longer necessary, or limit the processing if statutory retention obligations exist.